 Nest Classes are held Mon-Fri am.
-All the classes are Optional, they are £7/each or £35/week.
+All the classes are Optional, they are £8/each or £40/week.
 The fees cover the cost of peripatetic staff, rm hire and equipment.

 All the children are taught elementary French on Mondays.
 The children are divided into two groups, those who have been with us for one year and the beginners.
 Jane only speaks to the children in French and employs a mixture of action songs, picture cards, repetition and fun guessing games, to prompt them and teach them the fundamentals.
 The children are keen to learn and love the challenge as at this age they have a natural aptitude for learning new languages.

-Amelia has trained with the leading British proponents of the Forest School Movement and is also a trained child counselor; she takes our children on a Magical adventure, where the children are connected to the transformative, inspirational and healing qualities of the natural world.
+Joy and Angela have trained with the leading British proponents of the Forest School Movement and is also a trained child counselor; they takes our children on a Magical adventure, where the children are connected to the transformative, inspirational and healing qualities of the natural world.
 They go on treasure hunts find out about the secrets of the earth, explore and play and gain a natural curiosity and empathy with their environment.
 They build dens, light and cook on fires, make wands, and gain an insight into the names and knowledge of the natural world.

 We love to cook at the Nest, and through the year all the children get to cook a wide variety of dishes, often linked into the curriculum or current topic.
 We make bread, butter, sandwiches, pizza, salads, cakes, vegetable and fish fritters, soup, smoothes, juices-elderflower cordial and lots of other seasonal dishes.
 The children learn to recognize and name all the ingredients, and where they are sourced.
 We use the vegetables and fruit we’ve grown ourselves.